 This quirk is the Purkinje Shift, and it happens in your eye when you move from bright to dim lighting conditions.
 In psychological terms, the peak luminance sensitivity of the human eye shifts from long wavelengths to short wavelengths when dark adapted.

 In other words, if you have a red light and a blue light of equal brightness, in bright conditions the red light will appear brighter.
-This is because our eyes are most sensitive to light from the red/orange/yellow end of the spectrum in those conditions.
-But in low light, we become more sensitive to the blue/green/purple end of the spectrum because our vision shifts from the cones to the rods.
+This is because our eyes are most sensitive to light from the warm end of the spectrum in bright conditions.
+But in low light, we become more sensitive to the cool end of the spectrum as our vision shifts from cones to rods.
 The end result is that our perception of the brightness of those two lights flips – in dark conditions the blue light appears brighter than the red.
+In the image to the right notice how the blue in the background becomes more prominent as the red fades with darkness.

 I explained this phenomenon – this quirk – to Don.
 Then I asked him to imagine that he had just picked up the hottest new movie release and to guide me through what he does to get set up to watch it.
 Fortunately, Don was a smart guy, so as soon as he got to “I turn off all the lights” he made the connection that I was (not so subtly) guiding him to.

-I’ve been in design for nearly 20 years and I’ve seen the results when trained designers aren’t involved in the design of a product.
+I’ve been in design for over 20 years and I’ve seen the results when expert designers aren’t involved in the design of a product.
 Whatever the device is, even if it looks good (and often it doesn’t), it nearly always has usability issues, it frustrates the user, and it gets tossed aside when a better design – one designed by designers – comes along.